brianpos/fhir-net-web-api/readme.md

 DirectorySystemService and DirectoryResourceService classes.
 Depending on your implementation needs, you may have one or more Resource classes.

-(Choose either the Owin if you have a .net 4.7+ project, or the aspnetcore project if using netcore)
+(Choose either the Owin if you have a .net 4.7+ project, or the aspnetcore project if using netcore 2.2, 3.0 or 3.1)

 ## Support ##
 TBD
 For questions and broader discussions, we use the .NET FHIR Implementers chat on [Zulip][netapi-zulip].